 In addition to funding by the BBSRC, Andrew Maclean’s studentship was funded by the John Innes Foundation and that of corresponding author Etienne Meyer by the Max Planck Society

-A similar study from another research group is published in parallel.
+A similar study; ‘Absence of Complex I Implicates Rearrangement of the Respiratory Chain in European Mistletoe‘, from another research group is published in parallel.